3D Printing

 1. The library reserves the right to refuse any 3D print request.

-• Violate another person’s property rights.
-For example, the printer will not be used to reproduce objects or materials that are subject to copyright, patent, or trademark protection.
+• Violating another person’s property rights (cannot reproduce objects or materials that are subject to copyright, patent, or trademark protection).

-3. The library will not be liable for functional failure of, or injuries or property damage caused by, objects or materials made through the use of our 3D printer.
+3. The library will not be liable for functional failure of, or injuries or property damage caused by, objects or materials made through the use of the 3D printer.
 We strongly recommend that the 3D printer not be used to make objects that could prove harmful or that would result in significant cost to the user if they fail.

 Submit your 3D printing request